GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client with a matching joined channel always has at least one connection associated with the channel.
 If a client has no matching joined channel, the packet is discarded.

-Since the network path for a channel is unidirectional, packets associated with a channel are acknowledged with MP_CHANNEL_ACK frames {{channel-ack-frame}} instead of ACK frames.
+Since the network path for a channel is unidirectional, packets associated with a channel are acknowledged with MC_ACK frames {{channel-ack-frame}} instead of ACK frames.
 Each channel has an independent packet number space.

 The use of any particular channel is OPTIONAL for both the server and the client.